Fourth grade student asks for ‘happier life’ for Christmas

-NEW ORLEANS – City Council Member Jay Banks says he was dumbfounded when a fourth grade student asked for a “happier life” for Christmas.
+NEW ORLEANS – City Council Member-elect Jay Banks says he was dumbfounded when a fourth grade student asked for a “happier life” for Christmas.

 In an emotional Facebook post, Banks, who was recently elected to represent District B, says he encountered the child’s wish while working with the annual Angel Tree program at the Dryades YMCA.